T-Mobile US: History

 T-Mobile U.S. traces its roots to the 1994 establishment of VoiceStream Wireless PCS as a subsidiary of Western Wireless Corporation.
 After its spin off from parent Western Wireless on May 3, 1999, VoiceStream Wireless was purchased by Deutsche Telekom AG in 2001 for $35 billion and renamed T-Mobile USA, Inc., in July 2002.
-In 2013, T-Mobile and MetroPCS finalised a merger of the two companies which started trading as T-Mobile U.S.
+In 2013, T-Mobile and MetroPCS finalized a merger of the two companies which started trading as T-Mobile U.S.